sezoom/CryptoFormalEval/README.md

 ## Inspecting Dataset and Results

-In order to preserve the dataset from LLM memorization, we release it privately by sharing the password to decrypt the [dataset.zip](dataset.zip) file under [LICENSE](LICENSE).
+In order to preserve the dataset from LLM memorization, we release the password decrypt the [dataset.zip](dataset.zip) file upon request, and under the terms outlined in the [LICENSE](LICENSE).

 ## License